 Geoscientific visualization tools for VTK and ParaView

-This repository contains plugins tailored to data visualization in geophysics for the application ParaView by Kitware.
-These plugins are tailored to data visualization in the geosciences with a heavy focus on structured data sets like 2D or 3D time-varing grids.
+The PVGeo Python package contains VTK powered tools for data visualization in geophysics which are wrapped for direct use within the application ParaView by Kitware.
+These tools are tailored to data visualization in the geosciences with a heavy focus on structured data sets like 2D or 3D time-varying grids.

 It is important to note the project is open source and that many features in this repository were made possible by contributors volunteering their time.
-Please take a look at the Contributors Page to learn more about the developers of PVGeo.
+Head over to the Contributors Page to learn more about the developers of PVGeo.

-To begin using the PVGeo python package, create a new virtual environment and install PVGeo through pip.
+To begin using the PVGeo Python package, create a new Python virtual environment and install PVGeo through pip.

-Now PVGeo is ready for use in your standard python environment.
+Now PVGeo is ready for use in your standard Python environment (non-Windows) and ready for use in ParaView!
 To use the PVGeo library as plugins in ParaView, please see the detailed explanation here.